mika314/mika314.github.io/bucket-list-prioritized.md

 1. [ ] p4 S Learn how to pick a lock
 1. [ ] p4 S Learn to juggle
 1. [ ] p4 S Level up to the max level priest character in WoW
+1. [ ] p3 M Live in Hawaii state for at least 3 months
+1. [ ] p3 M Live in New York state for at least 3 months
 1. [ ] p4 S Log in Astellia 20 hours
 1. [ ] p4 S Log in Conan Exiles 20 hours
 1. [ ] p4 S Log in Eve Online 20 hours